CCDC 2 overview

 Contract DocumentsThe full bundle listed in Article A-3: Agreement, Definitions, General Conditions, supplementary conditions, Specifications, Drawings, addenda, and anything else listed.

 ConsultantThe person or entity engaged by the Owner and identified in the Agreement, typically the architect of record.
-Administers the Contract on the Owner's behalf.
+Administers the contract on the Owner's behalf.

 Substantial Performance of the WorkThe point at which the Work is sufficiently complete for use, as determined under the lien legislation at the Place of the Work.
-Triggers warranty start and holdback release.
+Triggers holdback release; the one-year warranty in CCDC 2 (2020) runs from Ready-for-Takeover, not Substantial Performance.

 Change DirectiveA written instruction directing the Contractor to proceed with a change before price and time are agreed.
 Used to keep the Work moving while the parties negotiate.

 Notice in WritingA formal written notice delivered per Article A-6.
-Many CCDC 2 rights and deadlines only start running once a Notice in Writing is properly delivered.
+Many CCDC 2 rights and deadlines only start running once Notice in Writing is properly delivered.

 How CCDC 2 compares to other ExAC references